fossabot/git-auto/readme.md

 Now you have git auto all setup!
 The only left to do is add tests.
 Git auto will use them to automagically create releases on the release branch.
-In order to do this, you must create a script to act as your test:
+To do this, you must create a script to act as your test:

 ```sh
 echo "\